 the ISR Agent for English, Welsh & Scottish GSP groups after BETTA

-If the system is running in Automatic Mode, the actual load process is initiated automatically as soon as the presence of a Daily Profile Coefficient file is detected, Otherwise if it is running in Manual Mode, the load process is initiated by the user via a user interface form.
+If the system is running in Automatic Mode, the actual load process is initiated automatically as soon as the presence of a Daily Profile Coefficient file is detected.
+Otherwise if it is running in Manual Mode, the load process is initiated by the user via a user interface form.
 Each file contains a set of Daily Profile Coefficients for one or more GSP Groups for a given Settlement Date.
 Each set comprises a Daily Profile Coefficient for each valid combination of Standard Settlement Configuration, Time Pattern Regime and Profile Class.

 The EAC/AA calculation Request Files are transferred to the EAC/AA system via a file interface.
 These files are supplied by the Non-HH Data Collector.
 If the system is running in Automatic Mode, the actual calculation process is initiated automatically as soon as the presence of an EAC/AA Request file is detected, otherwise if it is running in Manual Mode, the calculation process is initiated internally by the user via a user interface form.